 The great investing myth (11): Generalisations to make money

 Many generalise when they invest.
-Examples: Generalisations can be dangerous.
-Here are some ways people generalise: Generalizations can be useful for forming quick judgments or making decisions, but do beware of the following: Here are a few traps when investors rely on generalisations to invest: How have we generalised?
-These are usually from our past…More
+Examples: Such statements may seem insightful and simplify a complex world, but they can mislead us.
+Generalisations can be dangerous.
+Here are some ways people generalise: Generalizations can be useful for forming quick judgments or making decisions, but do beware of the following: Here are a few traps when investors…More

 My mother